02.16.2025

 Robert: Post-Traumatic Stress and Depression

 "Twenty years of nightmares and flashbacks from military service.
-Ketamine finally gave me peace."
+Ketamine therapy Tucson finally gave me peace."

 Background: 52-year-old veteran with combat PTSD and secondary depression.
-Traditional treatments provided minimal relief.
+Traditional treatments provided minimal relief before discovering ketamine for depression.

-Treatment: Modified ketamine protocol designed for trauma processing.
+Treatment: Modified ketamine therapy protocol designed for trauma processing.

 Outcome: